sehenaoga/sehenaoga.github.io/index.md

 ## Interests

-*   **Uncertainty quantification:** Integrating the probabilistic nature of life into the scientidc and engineering systems we know so well.
+*   **Uncertainty quantification:** Integrating the probabilistic nature of life into the scientific and engineering systems we know so well.
 *   **Reduced order modeling:** Building simplified models to represent nature that are both accurate and fast to evaluate.
-*   **Digital Twins:** Incorporate digital replicas of physical systems into the decision-making loop aiming bring the system to an optimal state through the continuous integration of data and models.
+*   **Digital Twins:** Incorporate digital replicas of physical systems into the decision-making loop aiming to bring the system to an optimal state through the continuous integration of data and models.
 *   **Sustainability:** Leveraging all the tools above for a sustainable use of nature on this earth and beyond.

 ## Experience